CarlosL03/Byte-Reader-BinHex/README.txt

-CS530 Assignment 1
 Carlos Lopez
-cssc4002
+February 20, 2024

 This project includes my source code xed.cpp, my Makefile, and this README file.
 My xed.cpp was written using the CLion IDE.
 It was tested using a .txt file I wrote up.
-It was compiled using g++.
+It was compiled using g++ version 4.8.5.

 Compilation instruction:
 g++ xed.cpp -o xed